LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 ## Transition to CEO's Presentation

 "Thank you, Mr. Asri, for that insightful presentation.
-Now comes one of the most anticipated moments of our gathering - a special presentation from our CEO, Mr. Henoch Munandar.
+Now comes one of the most anticipated moments of our gathering - a special presentation from our President Director, Mr. Henoch Munandar.
 Mr. Munandar will share his vision for our bank's future and key strategic developments.
 Please join me in welcoming Mr. Henoch Munandar."

 ## Facilitating Q&A Session

 "Thank you, Mr. Munandar, for that inspiring presentation.
-Now we move to an interactive segment that many of you have been looking forward to - the Question & Answer session with our CEO.
+Now we move to an interactive segment that many of you have been looking forward to - the Question & Answer session with our President Director.
 This is your opportunity to engage directly with Mr. Munandar and gain insights on matters important to you.

 We invite all employees to voice your questions and concerns.
 Please raise your hand if you have a question, and we will facilitate the exchange.
 Let's ensure our questions are concise and relevant to our organizational goals.
 Mr. Munandar, we now open the floor for questions from our valued team members."